devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 1. Staging:
 This layer contains models that load raw data directly from the source tables.

+models/staging/stg_booking_details.sql
+models/staging/stg_customer_details.sql

+Both of these staging models are designed to structure raw data from the source tables in a way that makes it easier to work with in later stages of the pipeline.

 2. Intermediate:
 The intermediate models take the clean data from the staging layer and apply further transformations.